Animal Controlled Computer Games (2006)

 This project combines to important methods that are central to the Media Technology MSc programme: using personal interest and observation to initiate scientific research, and studying things that you actually create (research by doing).
 Also it concludes that animal behaviour can effectively create surprising situations within computer games that stretch beyond possible pre-programmed game situations.

-Presented at the Fifth International Conference on Entertainment Computing, September 2006, Cambridge (UK).
-Also featured on national television and in many international popular scientific magazines.
+The original article about this study was presented and published at the Fifth International Conference on Entertainment Computing, September 2006, Cambridge (UK).
+The project also featured on national television and in many international popular scientific magazines.
 Read more on the project website.